 On an episode of “Fat Doctor,” Series 1 Episode 3, a morbidly obese woman named Amanda Beere goes grocery shopping with her son.
 The show states that “she rarely leaves the house because she’s terrified of comments from strangers.”

-“You get people shouting from cars.
-I get kids throwing eggs at me,” she says.
+Amanda says, “You get people shouting from cars.
+I get kids throwing eggs at me.”

 Her 17-year-old son chimes in: “We have people like shouting and calling her names: ‘You ate all the pies, fatty, lose some weight you stupid bitch.’”

-Not only do these obese citizens experience torment from their own internal criticism (you know how much harder we are on ourselves), but also from strangers and even family and friends.
+Not only do people in Amanda’s position experience torment from their own internal criticism (you know how much harder we are on ourselves), but also from strangers and even family and friends.

 There are many obese people who suffer from food addictions and may self-medicate due to emotional trauma.
 Some try in vain to make changes, only to fall back into their addictive behaviors no matter how badly they wish to get out (doesn’t this sound familiar to anorexia?).
 The outside appearance of obesity should not indicate morality (a “good” or “bad” person, or someone who is “in control” or “out of control”), but that there is something inside of them that is hurting, that has endured a difficult circumstance.